Imagine the fulfillment that comes from music-making with your own skills!

 Imagine the joy of making music with others and sharing it with your family and friends!

-For all the joy in music-study,
+For the joy of music,